Overcoming Obstacles to Cyberspace Threat Intelligence

 analytic tools and techniques to solve intelligence problems.
 Multiple cybersecurity structured analytic

+communities.
 These include the MITRE ATT&CK Matrix, the Cyber Kill Chain, and the Diamond Model.
-These frameworks and
+These

-techniques provide a baseline for communication and improve how intelligence professionals and cyberspace
+frameworks and techniques provide a baseline for communication and improve how intelligence professionals

-attempts to penetrate the network.
-6 provide the intelligence community
+adversary attempts to penetrate the network.
+6 provide the intelligence community with a

-with a way to structure adversary capabilities quickly, identify how they apply to friendly networks, and
+way to structure adversary capabilities quickly, identify how they apply to friendly networks, and present

 intelligence will result in a better understanding of attacks against the DoDIN-A and provide data in a